-This major has 12 required and 2 foundational courses.
+This major has 12 required and 1 foundational course.
 It is a Bachelor of Arts major that satisfies the Social Science requirement of the Rochester Curriculum.

 Key goals for this major: